“The moment you doubt whether you can fly, you cease for ever to be able to do it.”

 2. Strengthen your identity

 Ultimately, self-confidence comes from knowing who we truly are and living that truth.
 Your identity is not simply a role you play, and it’s not dependent on someone else’s opinion of you.
 God created you out of love and for a unique purpose.
 Let this truth anchor you.

 Work on becoming more grounded in your deepest identity through prayer and reflection.
 This is a lifelong activity, but as you continue to discover your identity live your discoveries boldly!
 You’ll be amazed at the confidence you gain by living boldly the life only you are called to live.

 Practice makes perfect, right?
 Wrong.
 Perfect practice makes perfect.
 Don’t just do the same old thing over and over, practice your strengths!
 Spend some time practicing gratitude.
 Taking time in the classroom of silence to know who you truly are.
 Practice it daily.

 We say it over and over at Dynamic Catholic: Our lives change when our habits change.
 Think of learning to drive a car, or running a marathon, or baking the perfect loaf of bread.
 The more you do something, the more familiar and comfortable it becomes, and the more you gain confidence in it.
 This goes for anything in life.

 Wondering about who you are and what you are here for is a part of what it means to be human.
 When you’re feeling unsure of yourself, practice these simple steps.
-Self-confidence isn’t something you do, it’s the result of something you do. when spend with these three steps, self-confidence will follow.
+Self-confidence isn't something you do, it's the result of something you do.
+When you spend time with these three steps, self-confidence will follow.

 Here’s to you, my friend, and the value only you can bring.